 What is SEO?

 But SEO hasn't always been this way.
-In the early days of the internet, Google ranked sites by how many times each site used a particular keyword.
+In the early days of the internet, search engines ranked sites by how many times each site used a particular keyword.
 This led to a practice known as "keyword stuffing," and it meant that even high-quality sites could easily get buried.
 Now Google prioritizes quality over keyword density.

 If you have a website, that’s good news, because you can invest time and talent to create a site that makes you more likely to rank highly.